UCI-CARL/CARLsim4/projects/README.md

   int CA3_Pyramidal = sim.createGroup("CA3_Pyramidal", // name of the neuron type
                                       74366, // population size of the neuron type EXCITATORY_NEURON, // define whether neuron type is excitatory/inhibitory
-                                      0, // define the processor (CPU or GPU) to create the group on GPU_CORES // define whether the group will be created on CPU/GPU);
+                                      0, // define the processor (CPU or GPU) to create the group on (e.g., GPU = 0) GPU_CORES // define whether the group will be created on CPU/GPU );

   // Define the input-output relationship for CA3 Pyramidal,
   // based on the RASP.NASP firing pattern phenotype